jeffbeard/artifex/README.md

 > *Latin: craftsman, artist, maker*

-A collection of Claude Code skills for enhanced productivity and intelligent automation.
+A collection of Claude Code skills for enhanced productivity and intelligent automation, created largely by Claude.

 ## What is Artifex?

-Artifex is a curated collection of skills that extend Claude Code's capabilities.
-Skills are modular instruction sets that help Claude perform specialized tasks more effectively—from finding and vetting other skills to organizing files intelligently.
+Artifex is my collection of skills for Claude Code.

 ## Available Skills